-At March 31, 2021, our consolidated indebtedness was comprised of:
+At June 30, 2021, our consolidated indebtedness was comprised of:

-- Valhi's \$268.4 million outstanding on its \$320 million credit facility with Contran which is due no earlier than December 31, 2022; - €400 million aggregate outstanding on the KII 3.75% Senior Secured Notes (\$465.0 million carrying amount, net of unamortized debt issuance costs) due in September 2025; - \$16.9 million on BMI's bank loan (\$16.3 million carrying amount, net of unamortized debt issuance costs) due through September 2032; - \$14.2 million on LandWell's bank loan due in April 2036; and - approximately \$1.6 million of other indebtedness.
+- Valhi's \$242.7 million outstanding on its \$320 million credit facility with Contran which is due no earlier than December 31, 2022; - €400 million aggregate outstanding on the KII 3.75% Senior Secured Notes (\$471.8 million carrying amount, net of unamortized debt issuance costs) due in September 2025; - \$15.9 million on BMI's bank loan (\$15.3 million carrying amount, net of unamortized debt issuance costs) due through September 2032; - \$13.9 million on LandWell's bank loan due in April 2036; and

+• approximately \$1.5 million of other indebtedness.

 On April 20, 2021, Kronos entered into a new \$225 million global revolving credit facility ("Global Revolver") which matures in April 2026.
-Kronos had no outstanding borrowings on its previously existing North American and European revolving facilities at March 31, 2021 through the date of their termination.
-Kronos currently has no outstanding borrowings on the new Global Revolver and the full \$225 million was available for borrowing thereunder.
-Kronos' credit facilities contain a number of covenants and restrictions which, among other things, restrict its ability to incur or guarantee additional debt, incur liens, pay dividends or make other restricted payments, or merge or consolidate with, or sell or transfer substantially all of its assets to, another entity, and contain other provisions and restrictive covenants customary in lending transactions of these types.
+Kronos has no outstanding borrowings on the new Global Revolver at June 30, 2021 and the full \$225 million was available for borrowings thereunder.
+Kronos' Senior Secured Notes and its new Global Revolver contain a number of covenants and restrictions which, among other things, restrict its ability to incur or guarantee additional debt, incur liens, pay dividends or make other restricted payments, or merge or consolidate with, or sell or transfer substantially all of its assets to, another entity, and contain other provisions and restrictive covenants customary in lending transactions of these types.
 Kronos' credit agreements contain provisions which could result in the acceleration of indebtedness prior to their stated maturity for reasons other than defaults for failure to comply with typical financial or payment covenants.
 For example, the credit agreements allow the lender to accelerate the maturity of the indebtedness upon a change of control (as defined in the agreement) of the borrower.
 In addition, the credit agreements could result in the acceleration of all or a portion of the indebtedness following a sale of assets outside the ordinary course of business.
-The terms of all of our debt instruments outstanding at March 31, 2021 are discussed in Note 9 to our 2020 Annual Report.
+The terms of all of our debt instruments outstanding at June 30, 2021 are discussed in Note 9 to our 2020 Annual Report.
 See Note 6 to our Condensed Consolidated Financial Statements for discussion of the terms of Kronos' new Global Revolver.
-We were in compliance with all of our debt covenants at March 31, 2021.
-We believe we will be able to continue to comply with the financial covenants contained in our credit facilities through their maturity.
+We were in compliance with all of our debt covenants at June 30, 2021.
+We believe we will be able to maintain compliance with the financial covenants contained in our credit facilities through their maturity.